Updated WWE Elimination Chamber Card | 411MANIA

 Updated WWE Elimination Chamber Card

-WWE has an updated lineup for Elimination Chamber after tonight’s Raw, featuring the addition of a no disqualification match.
-You can see the updated card below for the show, which takes place on Sunday from Philadelphia, Pennsylvania and airs live on WWE Network:
+WWE has an updated card for Elimination Chamber following tonight’s episode of Smackdown.
+You can see the card below for the show, which takes place on Sunday in Philadelphia and airs live on WWE Network:

 * Elimination Chamber Match For Raw Women’s Championship Match at WrestleMania: Shayna Baszler vs. Ruby Riott vs. Natalya vs. Sarah Logan vs. Liv Morgan vs. Asuka